kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 ```

-The keywords `begin` and `end` are how we can lump multiple statements into one statement, mostly in conditionals and loops.
+The keywords `begin` and `end` are how we can lump multiple statements into one statement, mostly used in conditionals, loops, and case statements.
 For example, to assign two variables in an if statement, we need to write:

 ```bluespec
 // Correct syntax